luxonis/depthai-hardware/docs/source/pages/guides/calibration.rst

   python3 calibrate.py -s [SQUARE_SIZE_IN_CM] --board [BOARD] -nx [squaresX] -ny [squaresY]

-For calibrating the :ref:`OAK-D S2` on a 32" monitor, you should use the 17 squaresX, 9 squaresY Charuco board, and the square size is 3.76 cm (measured above).
+For calibrating the :ref:`OAK-D S2` on a 32" screen, you should use the 17 squaresX, 9 squaresY Charuco board, and the square size is 3.76 cm (measured above).
 I will run the following command:

 .. code-block:: bash